wenyuyangit/TSNN/README.md

 # Prerequisites
 This code is written on the Ubuntu system for Python 3.7 and uses the Pytorch library.

-For correct usage of the code, please install the Python environment saved in **./env/monet_pytorch.yml** with the following step:
+For correct usage of the code, please install the Python environment with the following step:

 **Installing Anaconda** (if not already installed)